 - Confront and address racial issues within mainstream syllabuses to effectively decolonise STEM curriculums. – Many of the academics featured in the current curriculum were extremely racist/misogynistic/homophobic/transphobic etc…, and none of this is mentioned or even known by many of the academics who teach their work.
 As a result most of these white male scientists are put on intellectual pedestals, and the fact that their biases affected their contributions to science, and in many cases actively held back the progress of science, goes completely neglected.

-Much of the science we use stems from unethical practices, but in mainstream STEM curriculums students are actively discouraged from addressing these issues or even mentioning them in any capacity, however STEM is not perfectly objective and like everything else made by humans is affected by the biases of those who made it.
-The moral implications of many scientists works cannot be ignored and these terribel moral objectively made the science they did worse.
+Much of the science we use stems from unethical practices, but in mainstream STEM curriculums students are actively discouraged from addressing these issues or even mentioning them in any capacity, however STEM is not perfectly objective and like everything else made by humans, it is affected by the biases of those who made it.
+The moral implications of many scientists’ works cannot be ignored and these terrible morals objectively made the science they did worse.
 It has lead to the widespread issues we see today, one example being how the Hubble telescope is named after Edwin Hubble who was extremely violent and racist.

 We have developed three programmes (not currently available to the public) where we will work directly with universities to make changes via practical and systematic solutions.
-We’re also working such that actualy institutions lead this work, not underprivileged BME undergraduates.
+We’re also working towards the goal of having institutions themselves lead this work, not underprivileged BME undergraduates.
 Often the “solution” to the lack of BME in paid positions in academia is: “Do these other expensive extracurricular activities on top of getting perfect grades in the core curriculum and then we’ll consider you”.
-We are working to FUNDAMENTALLY CHANGE how staff are hired for paid PhD + Academic positions as well as call out and remove the NUMEROUS number of unethical practices currently featured in mainstream STEM curriculums.
-Finally, we highlight the lesser known stories of BME (especially Women of Colour) in STEM (via our blog) to encourage others to consider applying for PhDs.
+We are working to FUNDAMENTALLY CHANGE how staff are hired for paid PhD + academic positions as well as call out and remove the NUMEROUS number of unethical practices currently featured in mainstream STEM curriculums.
+Finally, we highlight the lesser known stories of BME (especially of women of colour) in STEM (via our blog) to encourage others to consider applying for PhDs.

 - We have a podcast episode and guide which helps those from marginalised backgrounds actually apply for a PhD programme.
 It states the lesser know realities of the process, many of which are not featured in university open days, as well as the costs that go along with them.